stackforge/fuel-docs/pages/user-guide/0070-introduction.rst

 the Fuel Master Node and the graphical Fuel screens to deploy a Mirantis OpenStack environment.

-If you already have a deployed Fuel Master Node based on v5.0, go to :ref:`upgrade-ug` for instructions about upgrading to v5.0.1.
+If you already have a deployed Fuel Master Node based on v5.0.1, go to :ref:`upgrade-ug` for instructions about upgrading to v5.1 and :ref:`patch-openstack-ug` for instructions about patching your OpenStack distribution to use the latest maintenance release.
 If you are deploying Mirantis OpenStack 5.x for the first time, continue reading this document for instructions.